In Georgia, it is illegal to drive without insurance. Despite this, over

 UIM, or underinsured motorist protection, works if you are injured in a

 car accident caused by an underinsured party.
-When their insurance is
+When their insurance is too insufficient

-and provide compensation for lost wages.
+for lost wages.

 Uninsured Motorist Property Damage (UMPD)